SFDO-Community-Sprints/summit-events-app-documentation/docs/project-info/Contributing-to-Summit-Events.md

 2.Make the appropriate edits and changes in your scratch org 3.Commit your changes to your branch.
-4.Have your changes reviewed by a peer, utilizing the same tool you used to create the scratch org
-5. Once the peer review is complete, create a pull request.
+4.Have your changes reviewed by a peer, utilizing the same tool you used to create the scratch org 5.Once the peer review is complete, create a pull request.
-6. Give as much detail as possible and link any issues you may have completed.
+6.Give as much detail as possible and link any issues you may have completed.
-7. The pull request will be reviewed by the Project Leadership team.
+7.The pull request will be reviewed by the Project Leadership team.
 They will ask questions about the update and may bring the update/enhancement/changes to the monthly team meetings for discussion.

-## Packaging Updates
+##Packaging Updates
 *With the managed package, we will work to have Quarterly updates.
 *The master branch will have regular updates added to it.
 *Communication on updates will appear in the [Power of Us Hub](https://powerofus.force.com/s/group/0F91E000000bo8OSAQ/sprint-project-summit-events-app)